mhuda040/PROJECT-3---Recommendations-With-IBM/README.md

 - Additional files
   - `project_tests.py, top_20.p, top_10.p, top_5.p`:  These files are standard for this project and required for the recommendation engine.
 The code in these files should not be modified in any way

+## Installation

+Must have Python 3 installed to run the required files and execute the commands at the command prompts.

+Must include the following libraries in the Jupyter Notebook files and Python scripts:
+- numpy
+- pandas
+- matplotlib
+- project_tests
+- pickle

+## Instructions

+Run the Recommendations_with_IBM.ipynb file

-## ACKNOWLEDGEMENTS:
+## Acknowledgements:

 This project was prepared as part of the Udacity Data Scientist nanodegree program.
+Special thanks to IBM for providing the required files for the recommendation engine.
+Additional thanks to Udacity for providing the template code for the Jupyter Notebook.